Pixel super-resolution using spatially-entangled photon pairs

-Quantum imaging systems harness quantum properties of light and their interaction with the environment to go beyond the limit of classical imaging or to implement unique imaging modalities~\cite{moreau_imaging_2019-1}.
-Of the many approaches, imaging schemes based on entangled photon pairs have turned out to be among the most promising.
-Proof-of-principle demonstrations range from improving optical resolution~\cite{boto_quantum_2000,reichert_massively_2018} and imaging sensitivity~\cite{ono_entanglement-enhanced_2013,israel_supersensitive_2014,brida_experimental_2010} to the creation of new imaging protocols, such as ghost imaging~\cite{pittman_optical_1995,aspden_epr-based_2013}, quantum illumination~\cite{lopaeva_experimental_2013,defienne_quantum_2019,gregory_imaging_2020} and quantum holography~\cite{devaux_quantum_2019,defienne_polarization_2021-1}.
-Contrary to classical imaging, photon-pairs-based imaging systems operate by measuring photon coincidences between many spatial positions of the image plane in parallel (except from induced-coherence imaging approaches~\cite{lemos_quantum_2014,kviatkovsky_microscopy_2020,vanselow_frequency-domain_2020}).
+\blfootnote{Corresponding author: \\ $^*$ hugo.defienne@glasgow.ac.uk \\ $^\dagger$ daniele.faccio@glasgow.ac.uk } The acquisition of a high-resolution image over a large field of view is essential in most optical imaging applications.
+In this respect, the widespread development of digital cameras made of millions of pixels has strongly contributed to create imaging systems with large space-bandwidth products.
+In classical imaging, it is therefore mainly the imaging systems with strong spatial constraints that suffer from pixelation and undersampling, such as lensless on-chip microscopes~\cite{bishara_lensfree_2010,bishara_holographic_2011}.
+However, this effect is very present in quantum imaging schemes where it severely hinders the progress of these techniques towards practical applications.\\ Quantum imaging systems harness quantum properties of light and their interaction with the environment to go beyond the limit of classical imaging or to implement unique imaging modalities~\cite{moreau_imaging_2019-1}.
+Of the many approaches, imaging schemes based on entangled photon pairs {are the most common and are} among the most promising.
+Proof-of-principle demonstrations range from improving optical resolution~\cite{boto_quantum_2000,reichert_massively_2018} and imaging sensitivity~\cite{ono_entanglement-enhanced_2013,israel_supersensitive_2014,brida_experimental_2010,icfo_2021} to the creation of new imaging protocols, such as ghost imaging~\cite{pittman_optical_1995,aspden_epr-based_2013}, quantum illumination~\cite{lopaeva_experimental_2013,defienne_quantum_2019,gregory_imaging_2020,padgett_2021} and quantum holography~\cite{devaux_quantum_2019,defienne_polarization_2021-1}.
+Contrary to classical imaging, photon-correlation-based imaging systems operate by measuring photon coincidences between many spatial positions of the image plane in parallel (except from induced-coherence imaging approaches~\cite{lemos_quantum_2014,kviatkovsky_microscopy_2020,vanselow_frequency-domain_2020}).
 In practice, this process is much more delicate than forming an intensity image by photon accumulation and therefore requires specific photodetection devices.
-Although such a task was originally performed with raster-scanning single-photon detectors~\cite{pittman_optical_1995}, today most implementations use single-photon sensitive cameras such as electron multiplied charge coupled devices (EMCCD)~\cite{moreau_realization_2012,edgar_imaging_2012}, intensified complementary metal-oxide-semiconductor (iCMOS)~\cite{chrapkiewicz_high-fidelity_2014} and single-photon avalanche diode (SPAD) cameras~\cite{unternahrer_coincidence_2016}.
+Although such a task was originally performed with raster-scanning single-photon detectors~\cite{pittman_optical_1995}, today most implementations use single-photon sensitive cameras such as electron multiplied charge coupled devices (EMCCD)~\cite{moreau_realization_2012,edgar_imaging_2012}, intensified complementary metal-oxide-semiconductor (iCMOS)~\cite{chrapkiewicz_high-fidelity_2014} and single-photon avalanche diode (SPAD) cameras~\cite{unternahrer_coincidence_2016}. \\